hchapman/hchapman.github.io/research.md

 ## Previous Research

-* In the summer of 2010, I took part in an REU where we tried to answer questions about Sudoku (with M. Rupert, mentor E. Arnold): <a href="http://digitalarchive.gsu.edu/caaurj/vol3/iss1/3/">A Group-theoretic Approach to Human Solving Strategies in Sudoku</a>.
+* In the summer of 2010, I took part in an REU where we tried to answer questions about Sudoku (with N. Rupert, mentor E. Arnold): <a href="http://digitalarchive.gsu.edu/caaurj/vol3/iss1/3/">A Group-theoretic Approach to Human Solving Strategies in Sudoku</a>.